jwardsmith/Blue-Team-Scripts/Digital Forensics/Windows Forensic Artifacts.md

 Description:
 The Recycle Bin is an important location on a Windows filesystem to understand.
 It can help you when accomplishing a forensic investigation, as every file that is deleted from a Windows Recycle Bin aware program is generally first put in the Recycle Bin.

+Location:
+• Hidden System folder
+• Windows 7
+    • C:\$Recycle.bin
+    • Deleted Time and Original Filename contained in separate files for each deleted recovery file

+Interpretation:
+• SID can be mapped to users via Registry Analysis.
+• Windows 7
+    • Files preceded by $I###### files contain original PATH and name.
+• Deletion Date/Time
+    • Files preceded by $R###### files contain recovery data.

+**Win7–10 Search –WordWheelQuery**

+Description:
+Keywords searched for from the START menu bar on a Windows 7 machine.

+Location: Win7–10 NTUSER.DAT Hive
+NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\WordWheelQuery

+Interpretation:
+Keywords are added in Unicode and listed in temporal order in an MRUlist.

+**Thumbs.db**

+Description:
+Hidden file in directory where pictures on Windows XP machine exist.
+It catalogs all the pictures and stores a copy of the thumbnail, even if the pictures were deleted.

+Location:
+Each directory where pictures resided that were viewed in thumbnail mode.
+Many cameras will also auto generate a thumbs.db file when you view the pictures on the camera itself.

+Interpretation:
+Include:
+    • Thumbnail picture of original
+    • Last modification time
+    • Original filename

+**Index.dat file://**

+Description:
+A little-known fact about the IE History is that the information stored in the history files is not just related to internet browsing.
+The history also records local and remote (via network shares) file access, giving us an excellent means for determining which files and applications were accessed on the system day by day.

+Interpretation:
+• Stored in index.dat as file:///C:/directory/filename.ext
+• Does not mean file was opened in browser

+### Physical Location

+**Timezone**

+Description:
+Identifies the current system time zone

+Location: SYSTEM Hive
+SYSTEM\CurrentControlSet\Control\TimeZoneInformation

+Interpretation:
+• Time activity is incredibly useful for correlation of activity.
+• Internal log files and date/timestamps will be based on the system time zone information.
+• You might have other network devices and you will need to correlate information to the time zone information collected here.

+**Browser Search Terms**

+Description:
+Records websites visited by date and time.
+Details stored for each local user account.
+Records number of times visited (frequency).
+Also, tracks access of local system files.
+This includes the website history of search terms in search engines.

+Location: Internet Explorer
+XP %userprofile%\Local Settings\History\History.IE5
+Win7–10 %userprofile%\AppData\Local\Microsoft\Windows\History\History.IE5
+Win7–10 %userprofile%\AppData\Local\Microsoft\Windows\History\Low\History.IE5

+Location: Firefox
+XP %userprofile%\Application Data\Mozilla\Firefox\Profiles\<random text>.default\places.sqlite
+Win7–10 %userprofile%\AppData\Roaming\Mozilla\Firefox\Profiles\<random text>.default\places.sqlite

+**VISTA/Win7–10 Network History**

+Description:
+• Identify networks that the computer has been connected to.
+• Networks could be wireless or wired.
+• Identify domain name/intranet name.
+• Identify SSID.
+• Identify Gateway MAC address.

+Location: SOFTWARE HIVE
+• SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkList\Signatures\Unmanaged
+• SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkList\Signatures\Managed
+• SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkList\Nla\Cache

+Interpretation:
+• Identifying intranets and networks that a computer has connected to is incredibly important.
+• Not only can you tell the intranet name, but you can also tell the last time the network was connected to based on the last write time of the key.
+• This will also list any networks that have been connected to via a VPN.
+• MAC address of SSID for Gateway could be physically triangulated.

+**Cookies**

+Description:
+Cookies give insight into what websites have been visited and what activities may have taken place there.

+Location: Internet Explorer
+XP %userprofile%\Cookies
+Win7–10 %userprofile%\AppData\Roaming\Microsoft\Windows\Cookies
+Win7–10 %userprofile%\AppData\Roaming\Microsoft\Windows\Cookies\Low

+Location: Firefox
+XP %userprofile%\Application Data\Mozilla\Firefox\Profiles\<random text>.default\cookies.sqlite
+Win7–10 %userprofile%\AppData\Roaming\Mozilla\Firefox\Profiles\<random text>.default\cookies.sqlite